2.7 Abuse linked to faith or belief

 - a child becoming noticeably confused, withdrawn, disorientated or isolated and appearing alone amongst other children;

 - a child’s personal care deteriorating, for example through a loss of weight, being hungry, turning up to school without food or lunch money, or being unkempt with dirty clothes and even faeces smeared on to them;

 - it may be directly evident that the child’s parent or carer does not show concern for or have a close bond with the child;

 - a child’s attendance at school becoming irregular or the child being taken out of school altogether without another school place having been organised, or a deterioration in a child’s performance at school;

 - a child reporting that they are or have been accused of being ‘evil’, and/or that they are having the ‘devil beaten out of them’.

 All agencies should be alert to the indicators above and should be able to identify children at risk of this type of abuse and intervene to prevent it.

 Protection and action to be taken

-An assessment should aim to fully understand the background and context to the beliefs and must involve the particular faith group or person performing or advising the family about the child in order to establish the facts i.e. what is happening to the child.
+An assessment should aim to fully understand the background and context to the beliefs and should involve the particular faith group or person advising the family about the child in order to establish the facts i.e. what is happening to the child.
 Consideration should be given to asking an independent person to act as an adviser and mediator.

 The assessment may include key people in the community especially when working with new immigrant communities and different faith groups.
 In view of the nature of the risks, a full health assessment of the child should take place to establish the overall health of the child, the medical history and current circumstances.